FreedomIntelligence/CMB/README.md

 ### Download
 - Method 1: Download the zip file (you can also simply open the following link with the browser):
 - Method 2: Directly load the dataset using [Hugging Face datasets]():

-### Component
-CMB-test: CMB Medical Model Ability Evaluation Dataset
-- Data volume: 6 major items and 28 sub-items, each with 400 questions, a total of 11,200 questions, including single-choice and multiple-choice questions;
-- Evaluation basis: accuracy ranking;
-- Purpose: Multi-faceted evaluation of model capabilities;

-CME-test-qa: CMB Real Case Diagnostic Ability Evaluation Dataset
-- Data volume: 73 detailed textbook cases and diagnostic questions;
-- Evaluation basis: manual evaluation by professional doctors;
-- Purpose: To evaluate whether the model has clinical inquiry ability;

-CMB-test-zhenti: CMB test test dataset
-- Data volume: 3 major items and 9 minor items, 26 sets of questions, a total of 7051 questions;
-- Evaluation basis: whether the model passes the test (60 points);
-- Purpose: To evaluate whether the model can be deployed;

-CMB-val: CMB Few-shot data (with detailed analysis)
-- Data volume: each sub-item has 10 tracks, a total of 280 tracks;
-- Purpose: Few Shot;

-CMB-train: CMB training dataset
-- Data volume: 6 major items and 28 minor items, a total of 304,734 questions, including single-choice and multiple-choice questions, see /CMB-train/CMB-train-hierarchy.json for details;
-- Purpose: model medical knowledge injection

-### Directory Structure
-- Classification basis for major items: different types of clinical work, and special examinations [Medical postgraduate entrance examination questions] [Subject knowledge points inspection questions]

-- Classification basis for small items: different medical-related occupational grades (see [Grade Catalog](catalog.md) for details) [some distinctions between Chinese and Western medicine]

-- The complete topic summary is xxxx-merge.json; the directory structure is xxxx-hierarchy.json

 ### Introduction